Gum Disease...What Can You Do?

 Some dental issues are subtle as a hand grenade.
-If you've ever experienced a toothache or a dry socket after an extraction, you know.
-Other medical issues in and around the mouth are truly subtle indeed - positively sneaky.
 Gum disease—loosely speaking, gingivitis, though that term has a more precise meaning—is one of these.

 Gum disease goes undetected, often, till late in the game.
-And it's a long, slow, quiet game.
 Gum disease is also epidemic.
 Literally.
 That’s what the Surgeon General of the United States labeled it in a 25 May, 2000 press release - a “silent epidemic,” because it's so often unnoticed, undealt with, in so many people.
 How many?
 Say some estimates, an actual majority of Americans have gingivitis in some degree.
 Most will acquire the disease at some stage of life.

 Gum Disease and Raw Foods